MoonFrost28/CoC_Automation/README.md

 # Strategy

 The goal is to drop around ~2000 trophies to be strong enough and ensure strong wins against opponents as well as strong defenses.
-Opponents will not be strong enough to destroy your village
+Opponents will not be strong enough to destroy your village.

 # File description